 Ask for an opportunity: Create your own internship: I am a junior at the University of Maryland with a specific interest in —- I am interested in working with —— and I was delighted to read more about your organization recently.
 I didn’t see a formal internship program advertised on your website, so I am reaching out today to ask if you have ever hosted an intern in the past.
 I could bring excellent organizational, analytical and research skills as an intern and I think I could contribute value to your organization.
 Could we talk more about how I could add to your ongoing projects?

-Applying for posted positions is a less effective search strategy than networking, so don’t spend all of your searching time on this strategy, but it could add variety if you spend 20-50% of your searching time on this strategy.
+Add variety to your search by only spending 20-50% of your search time on this strategy.
 Increase your odds by starting with the niche search engines and boards below and submit customized application materials for each opening.

-- Careers4Terps: Internship opportunities shared just for UMD students
+- Careers4Terps: off campus internship opportunities for UMD students

 BSOS majors complete internships in almost all industries!
 We listed a couple of the popular areas below along with tips to help you explore.